Six tips for making perfect rice every time.

 Instructions

 - Warm the olive oil in a heavy bottomed pot over medium-high heat.
-Pour in the rice and toss with a wooden spoon to evenly coat the grains.
-Toast the grains for 5 - 10 minutes until fragrant.
+Combine rice with the oil and toss with a wooden spoon to evenly coat the grains.
+Toast the grains for 5 - 10 minutes until fragrant, and some grains begin to turn a light brown.

-- Stir the vegetable broth or water into the rice, and add the salt.
-This is a good time to add any other spices and herbs you're planning on for flavoring the rice.
+- Heat the water in the microwave oven almost to a boil, and stir it into the rice, along with the Bouillon and salt.
+This is a good time to add any other spices you want for flavoring the rice.

 Notes